Ben Bergman Senior Reporter, Southern California Economy

 He has been a producer for some of the most recognizable voices in radio — Renee Montagne, Steve Inskeep, Susan Stamberg, and Linda Wertheimer.
 He has produced interviews with everyone from The Dalai Lama (three times) to Ben Stiller to Ben Affleck.
 Bergman was also the Morning Edition anchor at Aspen Public Radio in Colorado.

 Bergman has also written for "Time Magazine" and "The New York Times" and was a reporting intern at "The Times."

 Originally from Seattle, Bergman graduated cum laude from Occidental College in Los Angeles with a degree in politics.
-There he helped launch the college's improv and sketch comedy troupes and its campus radio station.

-In his free time, Bergman is an avid tennis fan and player and also enjoys working out, skiing, travelling to new places, and cheering on The Seattle Seahawks.
+In his free time, Bergman enjoys tennis, fitness, skiing, traveling to new places, and cheering on The Seattle Seahawks.

 Stories by Ben Bergman

 Grape growers say the cut won't hurt their yields, but they warn that additional cuts would be difficult to manage

 It’s been more than two months since a labor dispute between dockworkers and shippers ended, but headaches for some local businesses have not ended.